-Clearly, regional growth differentials are important, as the literature on city-suburban dependence indicates.
+Turning to the question of competitiveness, regional growth differentials are clearly important, as the literature on city-suburban dependence indicates.
 It is not surprising that New York City and San Francisco have much higher inner city employment growth as they are located within strong, growing metropolitan areas.
 However, in places like Dallas and Houston which also grew, suburban employment continues to outpace inner city employment, suggesting important differences in characteristics and policies of the metropolitan areas that result in competitive inner cities.
 Yet, places known for their suburban dominance such as Los Angeles and San Antonio showed strong inner city resurgence in the last decade.
 Thus, competitive inner cities emerged in some unlikely places.
 We find that while competitive inner cities are no longer the exception, they are also not universal.
-Two fifths (120 out of 281) of the metros studied in this analysis have seen both increases in overall employment as well as share of inner city employment.
+Two fifths (144 out of 281) of the metros studied in this analysis have seen both increases in overall employment as well as share of inner city employment.
 Much of the growth in these metropolitan areas is driven by growth in the high wage sectors.

 There are also important differences in the nature of job growth by sector.
-The inner city resurgence has been led by Health Care and Educational Services; at the same time losses in manufacturing and construction jobs continue in the inner city reflecting the twin trends of globalization and suburbanization of manufacturing.
-Within inner cities, access to physical infrastructure (e.g. proximity to CBD, transit), as well as social infrastructure (e.g. population increases nearby) are associated with significant advantage for job growth.
+The inner city resurgence has been led by the so-called "Eds and Meds" of Health Care and Educational Services; at the same time losses in manufacturing and construction jobs continue in the inner city reflecting the twin trends of globalization and suburbanization of manufacturing.
+Within inner cities, access to physical infrastructure (e.g. proximity to CBD, transit), as well as social infrastructure (e.g. population increases nearby) confer significant advantage for job growth.
 However, if access to infrastructure is one of the competitive strengths of the inner cities, it is not reflected in the job growth in the sectors that largely depend on infrastructure (such as manufacturing).
 Instead, the job growth is driven by residentiary sectors such as food services supporting some claims from the gentrification literature that inner city job growth is fueled at least in part by recent residential growth.
+Yet for distressed inner-city areas, job growth is driven less by local consumption but rather by growth in anchor institutions that make up the "Eds and Meds" sector.

 However, our findings also indicate that inner city job growth tends to be greater in areas that are relatively less poor.
-Thus, even though metros with competitive inner cities have higher poverty rates, on average, high poverty neighborhoods within inner cities still seem to have major barriers that limit more robust employment gains.
+Thus, high poverty neighborhoods still seem to have major barriers that limit more robust employment gains.
 It is here that there may be a continued role for government intervention.
 Our finding that tracts designated as either an Empowerment Zone or Renewal Community grew faster, on average, than other tracts suggests that economic development strategies that are targeted to high-poverty areas can play a role.
 Our results suggest that, overall, inner city areas do have real advantages as locations for employment and are increasingly viewed as an attractive residential location.